mmphego/mmphego.github.io/_posts/2019-10-03-Why-you-need-to-stop-using-Git-Hooks.md

 If like me you rather prefer to have `pre-commit hooks` installed every time your clone or create a new repository.
 Run;

 - `mkdir -p ~/.git-template`
-- `git config --global init.templateDir ~/.git-template` : This tells git to copy everything in ~/.git-templates to your per-project .git/ directory when you run git init
+- `git config --global init.templateDir ~/.git-template` : This tells git to copy everything in ~/.git-templates to your project `.git/` directory when you run `git init`
 - `pre-commit init-templatedir ~/.git-template` : This will install the current hooks into the template directory and ensure that everytime you clone or create a repository pre-commit hooks will be installed.

 # Custom Hooks